 Why do emotions seem to always bust out at the worst possible time?
 Whether the cause was a fight with a loved one or simply stubbing your toe, all the emotions buried deep inside you always seem to resurface at the most inconvenient of times.
-Well, this is often a result of bottling up your emotions and refusing to acknowledge them as they come.
+This is often a result of bottling up your emotions and refusing to acknowledge them as they come.

 Suppressing and refusing to acknowledge your emotions sometimes feels like the easiest way to cope.
 This, however, has severe adverse effects on our mental and physical health.
 Bottling up your emotions can be understood as refusing to acknowledge your feelings instead of expressing yourself and dealing with them.
 Bottling up emotions often stems from an unwillingness to feel negative or weak, however, avoiding emotions does not make them disappear.
 Instead, the suppression of emotions has a detrimental effect on our mental and physical health.